 The key verse is Galatians 3:5: “Does he who supplies the Spirit to you and works miracles among you do so by works of the law, or by hearing with faith?”
 The answer is that God supplies the Spirit by hearing with faith.
 That is, the Spirit moves in our lives and helps us pray and do everything else God calls us to do, not by being coerced by works, but because we are trusting God on the basis of Christ alone for this help.
 We don’t work our way into the Spirit.
 We trust God that, because of Christ — because of the blood and righteousness of Christ — the Spirit comes to help us and guide us.

 This is how the gospel relates to our praying in the Spirit.
 We don’t deserve this help from the Spirit.
 How do we get it?
 By works or by faith?
 Galatians 3:5 says by faith.
-We look to God, not as our enemy or as a frustrated father who can never be pleased, but as our Father who is 100% for us because of Christ alone.
+We look to God, not as our enemy or as a frustrated father who can never be pleased, but as our Father who is one hundred percent for us because of Christ alone.
 Therefore, we trust him, that because of Christ (his death and righteousness), he will give us the Spirit — and everything else we need.

 That is how we pray “in the Spirit.”
 That is what it means to be gospel-sustained.
 That is gospel-praying.